Gwen Stefani And Blake Shelton Relationship Plans Not Disrupted By Drinking

 — SHEFANI ❤️4EVER (@SG_BlakeandGwen) February 27, 2017

-Of course the show’s producers have made the romance between Gwen and Blake a point of focus and the two are not failing to play up their loving relationship for the camera.
+Of course, the show’s producers have made the romance between Gwen and Blake a point of focus, and the two are not failing to play up their loving relationship for the camera.
 Gwen and Blake constantly flirt and make cheeky remarks towards one another while also throwing playful glances each other’s direction.
 It’s clear that the relationship between the two superstars is reeling in more viewers and the couple are well aware by how they carry on.
 The Mic makes note of this.

 “Throughout the season 12 blind auditions, Stefani and Shelton continuously giggle at each other and playfully go head-to-head to try to convince contestants to join their respective teams.On Tuesday night, during week two of the blind auditions, Shelton even told Stefani that he doesn’t like her — he loves her.”